Exact simulation of coupled Wright-Fisher diffusions: Introduction

+The coupled Wright-Fisher is based on quasi-linkage equilibrium where the fitness coefficients are inspired by a Potts model, see \cite{Aurell2019a,Shraiman2011}, and generalize the classical additive fitness under weak selection, see e.g. \cite[Ch.
+II]{Burger2000}, to the multi-locus case.
+With two loci and without the first order selection terms, the coupled Wright-Fisher diffusion corresponds to a haploid version of the model with weak selection, loose linkage in \cite{ethier1989}, see also \cite{Fearnhead2006} for a different multi-locus extension.
+The coalescent model associated to the coupled Wright-Fisher diffusion, describing the ancestral history of a sample of individuals, is derived in \cite{Favero2020} using Markov duality.

-Along these lines, a main contribution of this paper is to present an exact rejection algorithm for coupled Wright-Fisher diffusions.
-The coupled Wright-Fisher diffusion is a family of multivariate Wright-Fisher diffusions that models how different allele types (genetic traits) co-evolve across different loci (different locations along the genoma), over generations \cite{Aurell2019}.
-This type of diffusion model has applications to the study of interactions in network structures such as those encountered in the study of antibiotic resistance, see, for example, \cite{Skwark2017}, among others.
-Candidates for our algorithm are built from samples of independent neutral Wright-Fisher diffusions, which can be recovered using the techniques presented in \cite{Jenkins2017}.
-Our second contribution deals with simulation of multidimensional Wright-Fisher bridges, for which we present an exact simulation technique.
-These bridges complete the proposed algorithm in that allow sampling further points of the path once a skeleton of the coupled Wright-Fisher diffusion has been accepted.
-Our proposed sampling approach can therefore be viewed as a generalization of that presented in \cite{Jenkins2017} for the one-dimensional Wright-Fisher diffusions to the multivariate case.
+To complete the proposed exact rejection algorithm, a further contribution of this paper deals with simulation of multidimensional Wright-Fisher bridges, for which we present an exact simulation technique.
+These bridges allow sampling further points of the path once a skeleton of the coupled Wright-Fisher diffusion has been accepted.
+Our sampling approach can therefore be viewed as a generalization of that presented in \cite{Jenkins2017} for the one-dimensional Wright-Fisher diffusions to the multivariate case.

 The rest of the paper is structured as follows.
 In Section \ref{sec:background}, main properties and structure of the family of coupled Wright-Fisher diffusions are briefly presented jointly with a formal overview on exact rejection algorithms.
 In Section \ref{sec:candidate} we recall and present some revised algorithms for exact simulation of one and multidimensional neutral Wright-Fisher diffusions, i.e., those needed for sampling our candidate processes, leading up to the proposed exact rejection algorithm for coupled Wright-Fisher diffusions (Section \ref{sec:exact_alg_coupled}).
-Section \ref{sec:num_exp} includes performance results illustrated through several simulation scenarios and in Section \ref{sec:bridge} the technique for simulating exactly from a multidimensional Wright-Fisher Bridge is provided, which completes the sampling scheme.
+Section \ref{sec:num_exp} includes performance results illustrated through several simulation scenarios and in Section \ref{sec:bridge} the technique for simulating exactly from a multidimensional Wright-Fisher bridge is provided, which completes the sampling scheme.
 Finally, Section \ref{sec:proofs} contains mathematical proofs.